kilpkonn/msc-thesis/main.typ

 ==== Clangd
 Clangd#footnote(link("https://clangd.llvm.org/")) is one of the most used autocompletion tools for C/C++.
-It is a LSP server extension to clang compiler and therefore can be used in many editors.
+It is an LSP server extension to clang compiler and therefore can be used in many editors.
 It suggests functions, methods, variables, etc. are available in the context, and it can handle some mistyping and abbreviations of some words.
 For example using snake case instead of camel case still yields suggestions.